Metolius Sentinel Review

 |Weight||4 lb 11 oz||5 lb 1 oz||5 lb 4 oz||3 lb 15 oz||10.6 oz|

 |Main container material||Durathane||Durathane||37 oz vinyl-laminated nylon||37 oz vinyl-laminated nylon||Durathane|

 |Closure material||Ballistic nylon||Ballistic nylon||840 Denier ripstop||840 Denier ripstop||Ballistic nylon|

 Our Analysis and Test Results

 This bag nails pretty much all the details both big and small.
-Big picture: it is very bomber, has a comfortable carrying system and has a great closure system.
+Big picture: it is very bomber, has a comfortable carrying system, and has a great closure system.
 It's the type of bag that may live longer than you will.
 The carrying system easily stows away.
 The haul straps are long enough to be useful but not too long to get hung up on branches when hiking.

 On the more detailed side, the closure system opens up to give you great access.
 While the lack of drybag closure means less weather protection, it also means better access.
-For most applications, where you are not operating in bag weather, we think this is a good tradeoff.
+For most applications, where you are not operating in bad weather, we think this is a good tradeoff.

-This bag can replace a small duffle bag or daypack.
+This bag can replace a small duffel bag or daypack.
 However, for most applications, you will be better serviced by just having a great daypack, crag pack or duffel.
 So it's for the person that wants one super burly back to do it all in this size.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More